jesfus/playwrightBDD/README.md

 }
 ```

-these are steps that are repeated in different scenarios which cannot be re-defined each time, that's why we create one common definition for all scenarios that want reuse them in the **.features** files.
-Otherwhise when execute tests it will crash.
+these are steps that are repeated in different scenarios and cannot be re-defined each time, that's why we create one common definition for all scenarios that want to reuse in the **.features** files.
+Otherwise, when executing tests it will crash.

 In this steps folder .ts files should be created and grouped by fixture which can contain several scenarios.